Day 8 - From Lucerne to the Alsace city of Strasbourg

 Strasbourg in mid-afternoon, with plenty of time to explore the

-Alsace capital after we check into our four-star hotel.
+Alsace capital after we check in to our four-star hotel.

-the French and the Germans, Strasbourg is as fascinating as it is
+formed by both the French and the Germans, Strasbourg is as

-scenic.
-The architecture ranges from Gothic to modern, with
+fascinating as it is scenic.
+The architecture ranges from Gothic to

-shoppers and people seeking a relaxing meal or drink.
+tourists, shoppers and people seeking a relaxing meal or drink.

 La Petite France is one of Strasbourg's most popular